Roadworks Information and Planned Road Closures

 We will be keeping a close eye on how it operates once installed, and we kindly ask drivers to approach the junction with care as everyone gets used to the temporary layout.

-🚦To help people cross safely, temporary signal‑controlled pedestrian crossings will also be in place on both Black Dog Way and Bruton Way.
+🚦To help people cross safely, temporary signal‑controlled pedestrian crossings are in place on both Black Dog Way and Bruton Way.
 Please note that these signals are only for pedestrian crossings, they do not control the roundabout.
 Drivers should continue to follow normal roundabout rules and give way as usual.

 Northgate and Southgate Street

-We’re pleased to share that most of the improvements in Phase 1 are now complete, making the city centre more accessible and enjoyable for cyclists and pedestrians.
+We are pleased to share that most of the Phase 1 improvements are now complete, helping to make the city centre more welcoming and easier to navigate for both cyclists and pedestrians.

-- On Northgate Street, some imprinted tarmac areas remain unpainted.
-This is due to the need for warmer temperatures for the surface paint to be applied.
-We’ll monitor conditions and aim to complete this work in late spring, when temperatures are suitable.
+Some of the imprinted tarmac areas still need to be painted.
+This work requires warmer weather so the surface coating can be applied correctly.
+We will continue to monitor conditions and aim to complete this in late spring, once temperatures are suitable.

 Contractor Information